Advanced Routing and Verification of Ground and Power Supply PCB Layout Traces with Altium Designer

 Altium Designer’s Advanced Capabilities Verify your PCB Layout Routing meets Performance and Manufacturability Requirements

-Passing the design rule checker (DRC) is a good indication that your design meets the qualifications for your board fabrication and PCB assembly services, provided that good DFM in accordance with your contract manufacturer (CM) was utilized.
+Passing the Printed Circuit Board design rule checker (DRC) is a good indication that your PCB design meets the qualifications for your board fabrication and PCB assembly services, provided that good DFM in accordance with your contract manufacturer (CM) was utilized.
 However, before sending your design files off there are additional reviews of your power supply and grounding that should be performed; including visual inspection and thermal analysis.

 3D Visual Inspection, Interactive Routing and Power Distribution Network Analysis are the Tools you Need to Ensure the Best Power Supply and Grounding PCB Layout